gasparka/thesis/docs/pyha.rst

     Moving average as matched filter

-The 'model' deviates from rest of the simulations because the input signal viloates the [-1;1] bounds and hardware simulations are forced to saturate the values.
+The 'model' deviates from rest of the simulations because the input signal violates the [-1;1] bounds and hardware simulations are forced to saturate the values.

 Conclusion
 ~~~~~~~~~~

-Floating point DSP systems can be easily implemented by using the fixed-point type.
+In Pyha, DSP systems can be implemented by using the fixed-point type.
-The combination of 'lazy' bounds and default Sfix type provide easy conversion from floating point to fixed point.
+The combination of 'lazy' bounds and default Sfix type provide simplified conversion from floating point to fixed point.
 In that sense it could be called 'semi-automatic conversion'.

-Test data can be provided as floating point and return is float aswell, test code is not bloated with fixed point
+Simulation functions can automatically perform the floating to fixed point conversion, this enables writing
-semantics.
+unit-tests using floating point numbers.

-Constantly verifying against the model floating-point model greatly helps the design process.
+Comparing the FP implementation to the floating-point model can greatly simplify the final design process.

 Abstraction and Design reuse